 So, how can your organization attract and retain the best talent?
 This guide will showcase five recruiting strategies that you can use to connect with top candidates.

-When you consider everything that’s needed to replace a staff member – advertising job vacancies, screening, interviewing, selecting candidates, employee onboarding, and training – it’s easy to see why hiring is such a time-consuming and costly process.
-This applies equally when hiring in-office, or hiring remote workers.
+When you consider everything that’s needed to replace a staff member — advertising job vacancies, screening, interviewing, selecting candidates, employee onboarding, and training or upskilling — it’s easy to see why hiring is such a time-consuming and costly process.
+This applies equally when hiring in-office, hiring a global team, or hiring remote workers.

 Employing the right talent is a key component of every company’s strategic HR management.
-As such, it’s essential that your recruiting strategies and methods are optimized to be successful.
+As such, it’s essential that every company optimizes its recruiting strategies and methods in order to be successful.

 To connect with top talent, you need the best possible candidates to quickly notice the positions that you’re advertising.
 However, before this can occur, it’s necessary to define who your ideal candidate is.
 This is done by utilizing research, data, and facts to develop a candidate persona.

 In recruitment, a candidate persona is a profile that represents your ideal candidate, in relation to a certain role.
-This can include your ideal candidate’s educational background, professional qualifications, skills, work experience, personal interests, and much more.
+This can include your ideal candidate’s educational background, professional qualifications, skills, personal characteristics (e.g., workplace adaptability), work experience, personal interests, and much more.

 When you know precisely what you’re looking for in a prospective employee, you’re able to customize your recruitment strategy to attract the most suitable candidates.